 There is widespread concern that employers are not implementing enough measures to protect their workers during this pandemic.
 However, it is essential to inform your employer of any concerns you have before taking any legal action.

-If you are not sure about what to do about Covid-19 and Unsafe Working Conditions, contact an experienced Newark, NJ employment attorney to discuss your issue.
+If you are not sure about what to do concerning Covid-19 and Unsafe Working Conditions, contact an experienced Newark, NJ employment attorney with the Law Offices of Usmaan Sleemi to discuss your issue.